Clinical Trial Applications (CTAs) For Global Countries

 Overview

-Clinical Trial Application (CTA) is a Regulatory dossier that is submitted to the Health Authority of the country in which a sponsor would like to conduct clinical trials with Investigational Medicinal Products (IMPs) or with approved drugs to explore new indications.
-To obtain clinical trial authorization, a CTA application must be submitted with all the required documentation as per the regulations of the competent national Health Authority of a country.
-Clinical Trial regulations and safety reporting requirements for clinical trials vary from one country to another across the globe.
-Every country has its own Regulatory framework and enforcement to authorize and monitor clinical trials.
+A Clinical Trial Application (CTA) is a Regulatory dossier that is submitted to the Health Authority (HA) of the country in which a sponsor would like to conduct clinical trials with Investigational Medicinal Products (IMPs) or with approved drugs to explore new indications.
+To obtain clinical trial authorization, a CTA application must be submitted with all the required documentation per the regulations of the competent HA.
+The regulations and safety reporting requirements for clinical trials vary from one country to another.

-General challenges in conducting clinical trials are planning of clinical trials, CTA/IMPD/IND preparation, and submission as per the country specific regulations.
-In case of global clinical trials (trials in multiple countries), integration of the Regulatory process (CTA applications submission in multiple countries) with clinical material manufacturing/supply logistics & engagement with clinical trial sites is crucial and requires prior experience and thorough knowledge on CTA filing process in each country.
+The general challenges in conducting clinical trials are planning clinical trials, CTA/IMPD/IND application preparation, and submission as per country-specific regulations.
+In the case of global clinical trials (trials in multiple countries), integration of the Regulatory process (CTA submission in multiple countries) with clinical material manufacturing/supply logistics & engagement with clinical trial sites is crucial and requires prior experience and thorough knowledge of CTA filing process in each country.

-Freyr assists sponsors in planning, preparation, and submission of CTA applications in different countries for different types of medicinal products, such as small molecules, recombinant protein products, vaccines, cellular and gene therapy products, etc.
+Freyr assists sponsors in the planning, preparation, and submission of CTA in different countries for varied types of medicinal products such as small molecules, recombinant protein products, vaccines, cellular and gene therapy products, etc.

 Freyr Expertise and Advantages